Kaleshwaram Lift Irrigation Project: Gravity Canals & Tunnels for distribution

+Water lifting

+The chief minister has said that every year about 400 TMC of water will be lifted.

 Project Economics

 The project requires about 5,900 MW of electricity to run its several large water pumps.
 Assuming, on average, the pumps require constant running for two months during the monsoon period, 24 hours a day, the total electricity consumption would be 849 crore units.
 Taking a unit electricity charge of Rs.
 8.0 per kWh, the annual electricity cost is going to be Rs.
 7000 crores per year.
 Assuming the project irrigates about 15 lakh acres, the electricity cost for irrigation is about Rs.
 46,666 per acre per year.
 The chief minister has said that the project requires about Rs.
 5000 crore annually for electricity charges.
 On the other hand, the state irrigation department had allocated Rs.7000 crores for electricity charges in its 2020 budget.

 The project was mainly funded with the money obtained through loans.
 Assuming an existing loan of Rs.
 80,000 crore, at an interest rate of 6% that needs to paid up over a period of 30 years, the annual loan repayment charge is about Rs.
 5760 crores per year.
 This implies an additional charge of Rs.
 38,400 per acre per year towards the loan repayment.
 Therefore, the total cost of irrigation per acre is approximately Rs.
 85,000 per acre per year.
 On the other hand, the net profit from the cultivation of the main crop i.e., paddy, could be expected to be around Rs.40,000 per acre per year, assuming two crops in a year.
 These numbers raise questions about the financial viability of the project.

+A recent report by the comptroller and auditor general of India (CAG) has pointed out that the cost to benefit ratio of the project is 1:0.75 in contrast to the state govt.'s claim of 1:1.5.
+In addition, by taking in to account the escalated costs for lifting the third TMC, the ratio comes down to 1:0.52.
+According to the report, the annual operational costs for irrigating an acre of land is Rs.
+46,364 cr.
+The annual electricity costs are estimated to be Rs.
+10,374 cr.
+Despite the negative report by CAG on the financial viability, the state govt. has made no effort refute the report.